 You underestimate the sheer power of my spite.

-My name is Johnny Cuevas, I'm the Off-Floor Liaison and I'm from New York City.
-I've been with HoGS for a year now and it never ceases to surprise me.
+My name is Johnny Cuevas, I'm was the Off-Floor Liaison and I'm from New York City.
+I've been with HoGS for two years now and it never ceases to surprise me.
 With a constant stream of events and other activities you can never be bored.
 Outside of HoGS I am the Secretary for the Latin American Student Association and a member of the Society of Software Engineers, I'm always trying to be a part of the RIT Community and HoGS has helped with that.

 "I'm just like everybody else, my straight jacket gets put on one buckle at a time." -JtHM